Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative flows: Central limit theorem associated with conservative null flows

 as $\lambda\to\infty$.
 It follows that the marginal tail of the process itself is the same:

-as $\lambda\to\infty$; see \cite{rosinski:samorodnitsky:1993}.
-In particular, the marginal distributions of the process $\BX$ are in the domain of attraction of a \SaS\ law; its memory is determined by the operator $T$ through \eqref{e:the.kernel}.
+as $\lambda\to\infty$; see \citet{rosinskisamorodnitsky1993}.
+In particular, the margi\-nal distributions of the process $\mathbf{X}$ are in the domain of attraction of a $\SaS$ law; its memory is determined by the operator $T$ through (\ref{ethekernel}).

-We will assume that the operator $T$ has a Darling-Kac set $A$ (recall \eqref{e:DK.set}), and that the normalizing sequence $(a_n)$ is regularly varying with exponent $\beta \in (0,1)$.
+We will assume that the operator $T$ has a Darling--Kac set $A$ [recall (\ref{eDKset})], and that the normalizing sequence $(a_n)$ is regularly varying with exponent $\beta\in(0,1)$.
 We will also assume that the function $f$ is supported by $A$.
 We will add an extra assumption on the set $A$.
-We will assume that there exists a measurable function $K: E \to \mathbb{R}_+$ such that, in the notation of \eqref {e:wandering.alt},
+Recall the definition of the set $A_n$ in (\ref{ewanderingalt}) as being the collection of those points outside of $A$ that enter $A$ for the first time after $n$ steps, $n=1,2,\ldots.$ We will assume that there exists a measurable function $K\dvtx E \to\mathbb{R}_+$ such that

-This condition is an extension of the property shared by certain operators $T$, the so-called Markov shifts (see Chapter 4 in \cite{aaronson:1997}), to a more general class of operators.
-See examples \ref{ex:MC} and \ref{ex:AFN} below.
+This condition is an extension of the property shared by certain operators $T$, the so-called Markov shifts [see Chapter~4 in \citet{aaronson1997}], to a more general class of operators.
+See Examples~\ref{exMC} and~\ref{exAFN} below.